milanify/Ubuntu-Launchpad/README.md

 Created a folder outside launchpad-1.0 called drag-into-debian-folder Backed up the finalized install, rules, and control files in here so that they don't need to be created on future runs of dh_make and can instead be copy+pasted into the generated debian folder

+From inside the launchpad-1.0 folder, ran debuild -us -uc

+# Notes
+Thanks to https://blog.packagecloud.io/eng/2016/12/15/howto-build-debian-package-containing-simple-shell-scripts/ for providing a great starting point with regards to packaging shell scripts into deb files